-- Ref Component Description 1 Kensington Lock Locks the computer to a stationery object for security.
-2 USB Ports Each of the two ports connects USB devices, such as a USB disk, floppy disk drive, printer, digital camera, joystick, and more.
-2 VGA Port Connects an external CPT monitor
+Ref Component Description 1 Kensington Lock Locks the computer to a stationery object for security.
+2 Power Connector Connects the AC adapter.
+3 USB Ports Each of the two ports connects a USB device, such as a USB disk, floppy disk drive, printer, digital camera, joystick, and more.